mozeago/Google-Africa-Developer-Scholarship-2021-Summary/README.md

 they are auto-granted at install time and no user interaction is needed.
 ### 4. Special
 They may change the entire user experience on the device e.g WRITE_SETTINGS which can be used to change settings.
+### Best practices for permission request
+1. Avoid unneccesary permissions---use intents where neccesary
+2. Make permissions accesses explicit
+3. Know permissions needed by your libraries---select libs that need minimum permissions
+4. Dont overwhelm the user with permissions
+5. Be transparent with the user---explain why the permission is needed, provide continuous indications when accessing mic or location to remind user about that
+6. user suport libs for backward compatibility

+Check the status of the permission before requesting for it
+Request for the permission when its really at the functionality it needs to be eg, after clicking camera icon or location icon or call icon